jason-dees-kr/schema-registry-next/Organization.md

 To make it more obvious you are editing a class instead of a scenario, I have added the `*.class.json` suffix to each of these files.

+Classes can also exist inside schema libraries and they will still be abstract.

 ## Data Types